 2.1. ((c))Construction of a building or structure has not substantially ((commenced)) begun, as determined by the building official, within two years from the date of the first issued permit; and

-2.2. ((t))The building ((and)) or the structure is no longer authorized by the zoning code or other applicable law((, then the permit shall not be extended)).
+2.2. ((t))The building ((and)) or the structure, or its intended use, is no longer authorized by the zoning code or other applicable law((, then the permit shall not be extended)).

-3. An applicant may request a total of two permit extensions ((provided there)) if are no substantial changes in the approved plans and specifications.
+3. An applicant may request a total of two permit extensions ((provided)) if there are no substantial changes in the approved plans and specifications.

 4. The building official may extend a building permit beyond the second extension only to allow completion of a building, structure or mechanical system authorized by the original permit and substantially constructed.
-If substantial work, as determined by the building official, has not ((commenced)) begun on a building ((and/)) or structure authorized in the original permit, then a new permit ((will)) shall be required for construction to proceed.
+If substantial work, as determined by the building official, has not ((commenced)) begun on a building, ((and/ or)) structure or mechanical system authorized in the original permit, then a new permit ((will)) shall be required for construction to proceed.

 5. The staff of the department may revise a permit at the permittee's request but such a revision does not constitute a renewal or otherwise extend the life of the permit.